drivendataorg/mars-spectrometry-gcms/README.md

 ## What's in this Repository

 This repository contains code from winning competitors in the [Mars Spectrometry 2: Gas Chromatography](https://www.drivendata.org/competitions/97/nasa-mars-gcms/) DrivenData challenge.
 It is the companion to the first Mars spectrometry challenge ([Mars Spectrometry: Detect Evidence for Past Habitability](https://www.drivendata.org/competitions/93/nasa-mars-spectrometry/)), which was conducted using evolved gas analysis (EGA) data.
+Code for all winning solutions are open source under the MIT License.

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**